 Look beyond initial searches with the understanding that the search terms you use may sway the information you receive.
 If you search a positive phrase for something and negative phrase for something, for example, you might return completely different results on the same topic; each supporting the narrative of the initial phrasing.
 The key is to search a few different ways with different keywords to get different perspectives.
 You should avoid limiting yourself to results that agree with your perspective.
+Additionally, beware of misinformation and disinformation campaigns that are active in the social media landscape.
+Often, adversaries are pushing out inaccurate or purposely misleading propaganda to steer public perception.
+Make sure to flag such instances to your organization or installation public affairs office when you see them.

-Lastly, keep an open mind and do not believe - and certainly don't share - the first thing you read in a social media post at face value.
+Lastly, keep an open mind but do not believe - and certainly don't share - the first thing you read in a social media post at face value.
 Take the time to critically think about the information, consider its source, and any agenda of the source.